waldronlab/BugSigDB/README.md

 cd docker-bugsigdb.org
-copy a database dump to the __initdb directory copy images to the `bugsigdb.org/_data/mediawiki/images` directory docker-compose up
+copy a database dump to the __initdb directory copy images to the `bugsigdb.org/_data/mediawiki/images` directory copy .env_example to .env and modify as needed (see the Settings section) docker-compose up
 ```
 Wait for the completion of the build and initialization process and access it via `http://localhost:8081` in a browser.